Using Azure Batch¶

 totlo.conf

-, and fill in the fields as required (you will need to ask the team for the details here).In Terminal/Anaconda Prompt check the following command runs:
+, and fill in the fields as required (you will need to ask the team for the details here).In the terminal check the following command runs:

 tlo